 Grab a deal

 Always check out deal websites like Itison, Wowcher and 5pm for bargains on days out, restaurants, and hotels before you head out.
 You’ll find discounts on venues like Edinburgh Dungeon, M&Ds and Landmark Forest Adventure Park.
 Just make sure you check the terms and conditions to ensure the deals are eligible over the holidays.

 If you’d rather stay avoid the crowds and stay in the house but have children to keep entertained here are a few ideas:

 - Print some Spring activities.
 If you have access to a printer there are lots of websites that offer free to download quizzes, colouring and puzzles.
 Jump Start has some seasonal options from an Easter Bunny Maze to a printable Easter Card little ones can colour in.

 - Easter baking.
 Everyone loves a chocolate nest, don’t they?
 For the cost of just a few cheap ingredients (and a messy kitchen), you can keep your children occupied making some yummy Easter treats you can all enjoy.
 Head to the BBC Good Food website for some Easter baking inspiration.

 - Traditional egg painting.
 You know the drill, grab some paint or dye and a box of eggs and let everyone get creative.
 Here are a few ideas.
 When you’re finished, head for the nearest hill and race your eggs to the bottom!

 Already struggling to keep your finances in check?

 If you’re struggling to keep your head above water in an unmanageable financial position, you could benefit from a free consultation with one of our expert advisers.
 We’re the largest debt advice company in Scotland and offer free, 100% confidential advice.
-We’re an FCA regulated, non-profit, Community Interest company and will always have your best interests at heart.

 To join the 16,000 people we’ve already helped to become debt-free get in touch today: